josdejong/mathjs/docs/options.md

 Math.js contains a number of global options.
 The options are defined in `math.options`.

-- `precision`.
-The precision used when formatting numbers.
+- `format.precision`.
+The precision used when formatting numbers, numbers are rounded to a limited number of digits.
+Default value is `5`.
-  A number, default value is `5`.
   The precision is used by the function `math.format` and by the `toString` functions of units, complex numbers, and matrices.

 - `matrix.defaultType`.
 The default type of matrix output for functions.
 Available values are: `"array"` or `"matrix"` (default).